cloki0610/CI-Portfolio-Project-4/README.md

 # TALES - A content share community
 # Portfolio Project 4
-Tales is a Reddit-like news website focus on content creation and experience sharing.\
+Tales is a news website focus on content creation and experience sharing.\
 Creators can publish their story, creation and experience to the platform and begin a conversation about their contents.\
-The live website can be found here.\
+And the other member can leave their comment to react to the creators.\
-You can also click [here]() to the living website.
+You can click [here]() to the living website.\
 Active website:
 ![screen-capture]()